Mothiram1978/jqueryui-amd/README.md

 script.
 So, the directory should have a **ui** directory inside of it with the .js files for jQuery UI.

-The script will a `jqueryui` directory that lives inside the directory given to the conversion script.
+The script will create a `jqueryui` directory that lives inside the directory given to the conversion script.
 The AMD modules will be inside the `jqueryui` directory.

 Taking the example above, the **path/to/jqueryui-version**